 Having said that, the WordPress plugin page shows that 33 out of 35 issues have been resolved over the two months, and the latest version was released only 5 days ago.

 Another possible concern to raise is the reliance on shortcodes.
-We know that the core WordPress development team is looking to phase out the use of these and didn’t even code for them in the early releases of Gutenberg.
+We know that the core WordPress development team is looking to phase out the use of these and doesn’t even code for them in the early releases of Gutenberg.
 We reached out to their support team to enquire about what their plans are with respect to this potential issue, but unfortunately have still not heard back from them about it at the time of writing.
 As and when shortcodes are completely phased out, this will require a significant redevelopment of the core way MasterStudy works, which will almost certainly require quite a significant amount of editing required to keep it working on your site.

 We would still recommend giving the free version a try as it has so much to offer, and if you find it works well and you feel the level of support is fine, then you will almost certainly want to expand the options by upgrading to the paid version later.